 Simple Delegation/Consulting: This is probably the one most people are accustomed to, and it is used in any kind of business setting, and even everyday life.
 This is simply when one introduces someone such as a manager or an employee more familiar with the general information and procedures of the business into the problem solving equation.

-Interdepartmental Consulting: This is the most likely the second most popular kind of consulting used in business.
+Interdepartmental Consulting: This is likely the second most popular kind of consulting used in business.
 It may sound technical, but it is nothing but referring clients to other departments within a business that more closely deal with their issues and are better equipped to help them.
 This is a win for the customer service representative, the company, and the client because of the problem being solved and the retention of that client.

 Referential Consulting: This is perhaps the least used consulting method in everyday life, and perhaps the most disliked in business.
 This method of consulting is basically referring clients to other businesses that are better able to service them.
 While this may result in the loss of a client, it can be made profitable with referral fees and the benefit of having a chain of business contacts that will refer your business to clients when your services are needed.
 While it may feel like a loss to turn a client away, the long term benefits cannot be denied.